NatasaMiric/car-specialist/README.md

 ### Typography

 [Google Fonts](https://fonts.google.com/) was used for the following fonts:
-  * Racing Sans One for logo on the website.
+  * Racing Sans One for the logo on the website.
   * Roboto for the body text on the website.

 ### Agile methodology